BluBaron007/OptionsCalculator/README.txt

-# Options Strategy Predictor
+Introducing Strikely

-A professional-grade web application for modeling and evaluating options strategies using live market data.
+The professional-grade web application for modeling and evaluating options strategies using live market data.
 This tool is designed for traders, analysts, and portfolio managers seeking robust decision-support for options trades.

 ---